profsmith89/ctps/_sources/chap16.md

 ## Divide-by-zero bugs

 Think back to the time when you were learning to divide, and you might remember that you were told to never divide a number by zero.
-Division by zero is mathematically undefined because allowing it would lead to [absurd results](https://en.wikipedia.org/wiki/Division_by_zero).
-And yet, you can write the following Python script:
+Division by zero is mathematically undefined because allowing it would lead to absurd results.[^fn2] And yet, you can write the following Python script:

 ```{code-block} python
 ---